Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Algorithms and standard forms

 \end{proof}

-\begin{lemma} Lines in a rooted quiver of type $A$ attached to a spike in a group of consecutive spikes in a quiver of type IV can be moved by good mutations to a rooted quiver attached to any spike in that group. \end{lemma} \begin{proof} It suffices to show that the two quivers with parameters $\bigl((1,s_1,t_1), (d_2, s_2+1, t_2), \dots \bigr)$ and $\bigl( (1,s_1+1,t_1), (d_2, s_2, t_2), \dots \bigr)$ are good mutation equivalent.
-Indeed,
+\begin{lemma} Lines in a rooted quiver of type $A$ attached to a spike in a group of consecutive spikes in a quiver of Type IV can be moved by good mutations to a rooted quiver attached to any spike in that group. \end{lemma} \begin{proof} It suffices to show that the two quivers with parameters